hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 ## 📝 Summary

-This strategy implements the market making strategy described in the classic paper [High-frequency Trading in a Limit Order Book](https://people.orie.cornell.edu/sfs33/LimitOrderBook.pdf) written by Marco Avellaneda and Sasha Stoikov.
+This strategy implements a market making strategy described in the classic paper [High-frequency Trading in a Limit Order Book](https://people.orie.cornell.edu/sfs33/LimitOrderBook.pdf) written by Marco Avellaneda and Sasha Stoikov.
 It allows users to directly adjust the `gamma` parameter described in the paper.
 It also features an order book liquidity estimator calculating the `alpha` and `kappa` parameters automatically.
 Additionally, the strategy implements the order size adjustment algorithm and its `eta` parameter as described in [Optimal High-Frequency Market Making](http://stanford.edu/class/msande448/2018/Final/Reports/gr5.pdf).
 The strategy is implemented to be used either in fixed timeframes or to be ran indefinitely.

 ## 🏦 Exchanges supported